 Respiratory problems

-Leaves also contain ammonia, which is very harmful to humans because it can irritate the eyes and cause breathing problems.
+Leaves also contain ammonia, which harms humans because it can irritate the eyes and cause breathing problems.

 Leaving your leaves on the lawn or in trash cans where they will decompose rather than burning them will reduce the risk of getting respiratory problems.